Powered by SchoolDash

 Oxford Road, Kidlington OX5 2NT

-Particular strengths include Admissions, Environment, Sixth form and Attainment.
-Relative weaknesses include Finances.
+Particular strengths include Admissions, Environment, Finances and Destinations.
+Relative weaknesses include Attendance and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.